The Future is Now: Innovation Square Comes to NYU-Poly

 “Once you give them something fun, people embrace it,” Larry O’Gorman, the Bell Labs project manager of Brooklyn Blooms, a research collaboration with NYU-Poly Game Innovation Lab, explained to a group of onlookers gathered around a colorful screen on which digital trees and flowers were “blooming” right before their eyes.
 Brooklyn Blooms recontextualizes the security camera concept, transforming the typical paranoia surrounding surveillance cameras into playful, interactive and artistic fun: moving around in front of the cameras causes a virtual garden to grow on the media wall.

-Launched in 2008 with events and programs all around New York City, this year, the World Science Festival’s all day festival on the MetroTech Plaza in the heart of the NYU-Poly campus highlighted the work of several NYU-Poly professors, students and graduates, among other innovators.
-Among the attractions featuring their work were an augmented-reality rocket launch, apps that allow users to control robots and an iPad app that offers chemistry students a playful take on Lewis Dots molecular diagrams, developed by Jin Kim Montclare, assistant professor, Chemical and Biological Sciences.
+Launched in 2008 with events and programs all around New York City, this year, the World Science Festival’s Brooklyn headquarters highlighted the work of several NYU-Poly professors, students and graduates, among other innovators.
+Among the attractions featuring their work were an augmented-reality rocket launch, apps that allow users to control robots and an iPad app that offers chemistry students a playful take on Lewis Dots molecular diagrams, developed by Assistant Professor of Chemical and Biological Sciences Jin Kim Montclare.

-Enthusiastic crowds of parents and kids, scientists, academics and laypeople milled about the square, waiting in lines to catch a glimpse of quantum levitation and explore the voice- and movement- activated apps for controlling mobile ground robots, a project developed by NYU-Poly Mechanical and Aerospace Engineering Professor Vikram Kapila and his students.
+Enthusiastic crowds of parents and kids, scientists, academics and laypeople milled about the square, waiting in long lines to catch a glimpse of quantum levitation and explore the voice- and movement- activated apps for controlling mobile ground robots, a project from NYU-Poly Mechanical and Aerospace Engineering Professor Vikram Kapila and students.
 LEGO-based robots developed by NYU-Poly’s GK-12 Fellows project were also on hand in the popular Robot Zoo.

 In a shady grove nearby, attendees could try out the video-folk game Johann Sebastian Joust, in which selections from Bach’s lush Brandenburg Concertos control the pace at which a player may move their controller while they protect a florescent magical wand.

-The collective vision presented at Innovation Square was one of playfulness with a purpose, something Mike Karlesky—a PhD candidate supervised by Associate Professor Katherine Isbister, and self-described “Misfit of Computer Science,” who worked on developing Scoop!—sees as the wave of the future.
+The collective vision presented at Innovation Square was one of playfulness with a purpose, something Mike Karlesky—a PhD Candidate supervised by Professor Isbister, and self-described “Misfit of Computer Science,” who worked on developing Scoop!—sees as the wave of the future.

 Karlesky said he has “always been interested in playful tech,” explaining that “playful is different than gaming.
 Games tend to be competitive and play is cooperative.
 You are exploring.
 It’s less strategic.”
 He’s interested in incorporating these ideas into work and school environments.

 Appropriately, many visitors began their day exploring these new wonders of science and technology by playing—in the game zone.
-An Innovation Arcade, hosted by NYU-Poly’s Game Innovation Lab, showcased movement-based, interactive games such as YaMove!—the next iteration of the competitive dance game—and Scoop!, NYU-Poly’s Social Game Lab team—led by Professor Isbister, who is also research director of the Game Innovation Lab—developed both, with additional help from consulting expert Syed Salahuddin.
+An Innovation Arcade, hosted by NYU-Poly’s Game Innovation Lab, showcased movement-based, interactive games such as YaMove!—the next iteration of the competitive dance game—and Scoop!.
+NYU-Poly’s Social Game Lab team—led by Associate Professor Katherine Isbister, who is also Research Director of the Game Innovation Lab—developed both, with additional help from consulting expert Syed Salahuddin.

 A Gamer’s Paradise